gregjohnso/docker_pytorch_extended/readme.md

   - `git clone https://github.com/pytorch/pytorch.git`
   - `cd pytorch && docker build -t pytorch-cudnnv6 .`

-- Clone this repo next to the pytorch one and run the uild script
+- Clone this repo next to the pytorch one and run the build script
   - `build_pytorch_extended.sh`

 - To run interactively: